-MALE CONDOM - In Table 7, report the number of female users who rely on their sexual partner to use male condoms (with or without spermicidal foam or film) as their primary family planning method.
-In Table 8, report the number of male users who use male condoms (with or without spermicidal foam or film) as their primary family planning method.
+MALE CONDOM - In Table 7, report the number of female users who rely on their sexual partner to use male condoms (with or without a spermicide or non-spermicidal gel) as their primary family planning method.
+In Table 8, report the number of male users who use male condoms (with or without a spermicide or non-spermicidal gel) as their primary family planning method.

-RELY ON FEMALE METHOD(S) - In Table 8, report the number of male family planning users who rely on their female partners' family planning methods as their primary methods.
-"Female" contraceptive methods include female sterilization, IUD/IUS, hormonal implants, 1- and 3-month hormonal injections, oral contraceptives, the contraceptive patch, the vaginal ring, cervical cap or diaphragm, the contraceptive sponge, female condoms, LAM, and spermicides.
+RELY ON FEMALE METHOD(s) - In Table 8, report the number of male family planning users who rely on their female partners' family planning methods as their primary methods.
+"Female" contraceptive methods include female sterilization, IUD/IUS, hormonal implants, 1- and 3-month hormonal injections, oral contraceptives, the contraceptive patch, the vaginal ring, cervical cap or diaphragm, the contraceptive sponge, female condoms, LAM, spermicides, and non-spermicidal gel.